slonkazoid/bingus-blog/README.md

 ## Contributing

-make sure your changes don't break firefox, chromium, text-based browsers, and webkit support
+make sure your changes don't break firefox, chromium,text-based browsers, and webkit support

 ### Feature Requests

 i want this project to be a good and usable piece of software, so i implement feature requests provided they fit the project and it's values.

 most just ping me on discord with feature requests, but if your request is non-trivial, please create an issue [here](https://git.slonk.ing/slonk/bingus-blog/issues).